cinemascience/cinemasci/server.md

 ### Example

-1. Type the following in a shell:
+1. Type the following in a shell, and a URL will be printed before the server starts.
+The shell then runs the server, as shown here:

 ```
     python -m cinemasci.cview --viewer explorer --data data/sphere.cdb --port 8200